Arvmor/solkol/DEPLOYMENT.md

-# Token Buyer Address Tracker - Deployment Guide
+# Token Transaction Tracker - Deployment Guide

-This application is a simple UI for tracking token buyer addresses across different tokens and block numbers, with duplicate address highlighting.
+This application is a simple UI for tracking any transactions involving a specific token across different block numbers, with duplicate address highlighting.

 ## Features

-- **Search Interface**: Input token address and block number to search for buyer addresses
+- **Search Interface**: Input token address and block number to search for transactions
 - **Multiple Searches**: Keep track of multiple searches and their results
-- **Duplicate Detection**: Automatically highlights buyer addresses that appear across different tokens
+- **Duplicate Detection**: Automatically highlights addresses that appear across different tokens
+- **Universal Coverage**: Tracks any transaction type involving the target token (swaps, transfers, mints, burns, etc.)
 - **Responsive Design**: Clean, modern UI that works on desktop and mobile
 - **Static Deployment**: Built as a static site for easy deployment

 ## How to Use

 1. **Enter Token Information**:

    - Token Address: Enter the Solana token mint address
    - Block Number: Enter the specific block number to search

-2. **Search for Buyers**: Click "Search Buyers" to find all buyer addresses for that token at the specified block
+2. **Search for Transactions**: Click "Start Tracking" to find all transactions involving that token at the specified block

 3. **View Results**:

-   - Each search appears as a separate card with buyer details
+   - Each search appears as a separate card with transaction details
    - Duplicate addresses across different tokens are highlighted in yellow
    - Click transaction links to view on Solscan